 Or what I like to do is wait about 10 minutes, put a little bit on so it seeps into the crevices while still warm, then let them cool and add the rest.

-- My milk/yeast mixture isn’t getting frothy?
 There are a few reasons for this.
 The milk was either too cold or too hot.
 The other could be your yeast is expired.

-- What temperature should my milk be?
-Between 105-115 degrees for dry yeast is thought to be the correct temperature for proofing, according to Bob’s Red Mill.
+Between 105-115 degrees for dry yeast is thought to be the correct temperature for proofing, according to Bob's Red Mill.

-- Why are my cinnamon rolls are raw underneath but dark on top?
 This can be caused by an oven that is too hot, or a pan of cinnamon rolls that was cooked too close to the top of an oven.
 If your oven runs hot you can always add some tinfoil tented over the top if you notice them turning golden too quickly.
 Using an oven thermometer can give you most accurate temperature readings.

-- Can I make these gluten free?
-I haven’t had the opportunity to test this recipe with gluten free flour, yet.
-Unfortunately I wouldn’t be able to advise if would work out.
+I haven't had the opportunity to test this recipe with gluten free flour, yet.
+Unfortunately I wouldn't be able to advise if would work out.

-- My cinnamon rolls were dry, what happened?
 There are a few reasons for this.
-They were baked too long, the dough was over mixed, there was too much flour added during the mixing process and the yeast didn’t activate properly.
+They were baked too long, the dough was over mixed, there was too much flour added during the mixing process and the yeast didn't activate properly.

 More Winter Dessert Recipes